lerryberry/ChickenCam/README.md

 ``` 0 2 * * * cd /home/<user>/Scripts/ChickenCam && ./setTimes.sh 2>> /home/<user>/Scripts/ChickenCam/err.log```

 ## stream.sh
 Runs every minute, and starts a new streaming process if one isn't already running.
-Otherwise, it kills the process if it's the wrong one by calculating which camera the correct one is, and comparing it to the value stored in `currentCam.txt`.
+Otherwise, it kills the process if it's the wrong one by re-calculating which camera the correct one is, and comparing the calculated value to the stored value in `currentCam.txt`.
 If the stream was killed, it will be started again when the script next runs in under 1 minute.

 *Cron job*
 ```* * * * * cd /home/<user>/Scripts/ChickenCam && ./stream.sh 2>> /home/<user>/Scripts/ChickenCam/err.log```